-51) Preview the page in your browser to see how the form looks.
-Try filling in the form and testing both the reset and submit.
+- 55) Preview the page in your browser to see how the form looks.
+Try filling in the form and testing both the reset and submit buttons. - 56) Try the links in the navigation bar to see how the other pages look.